jgawrilo/butler_install/README.md

 ## Overview
 Butler is a web-based Know Your Customer (KYC) application meant to assist in slot-filling an entity profile via human-in-the-loop feedback and a simple search query capable of hitting the open and dark web as well as enterprise search repositories.

+It's capable of leveraging SRI's Lighthouse Search backend for free text search and information correlation.

 ![Butler in Action](https://github.com/jgawrilo/butler_install/raw/master/docs/butler_main.png "Butler - Search in Action")

 ### Use Cases